 The Allure of Black Pearls

 When most people think of pearls, they imagine classic creamy white strands.
-But Tahitian pearls, those magnificent dark treasures from the South Pacific, exist in an entirely different realm.
+But Tahitian pearls exist in an entirely different realm.
 Their colors range from silver-grey to deep black, often with mesmerizing overtones of peacock green, rose, or cobalt blue.

 I've been working with Tahitian pearls for nearly three decades, and they never fail to stop me in my tracks.
 There's something profoundly mysterious about them, like holding a piece of the deep ocean in your hands.